brucemack/kc1fsz-rc1/README.md

 repo contains the source code for the controller and the KiCad designs for the hardware.

+One of the advantages of an all-digital architecture is that integration with other digital-voice technologies should be seamless.
+Please see the related project called [MicroLink](https://github.com/brucemack/microlink) which provides a compact EchoLink implementation.
+Soon the SDRC and MicroLink systems will be integrated.
+Reverse-engineering of the D-Star/DMR protocols will also enable direct integration of those modes at some point.

-The system was developed by Bruce MacKinnon (KC1FSZ) and Dan Brown (W1DAN) of the Wellesley Amateur Radio Society (W1TKZ).
+The SDRC system was developed by Bruce MacKinnon (KC1FSZ) and Dan Brown (W1DAN) of the Wellesley Amateur Radio Society (W1TKZ).
+Please reach out with any questions/suggestions.

 ![Controller](docs/sdrc1.jpg)